migtools/oadp-non-admin/docs/design/admin_control_over_spec.md

 		}
 ```

-Modify ValidateRestoreSpec function to use `EnforceRestoreSpec` and apply that to non admin users' NonAdminBackup request
+Modify ValidateRestoreSpec function to use `EnforceRestoreSpec` and apply that to non admin users' NonAdminRestore request
 ```go
 	enforcedSpec := reflect.ValueOf(enforcedRestoreSpec).Elem()
 	for index := range enforcedSpec.NumField() {